 It would be great if the designer is familiar with HTML used for creating websites and landing pages.
 If so, you will no longer need to hire any desktop publishing specialists.

-To promote the webinar, the online marketer creates the portrait of a potential attendee and defines marketing strategies, involves different advertising tools like banner and context ads, social media, email campaigns, cooperation with partners and opinion leaders, as well as other sources for drawing attention.
+To promote the webinar, the online marketer creates the portrait of a potential attendee and defines marketing strategies, involving different advertising tools like banner and context ads, social media, email campaigns, cooperation with partners and opinion leaders, as well as other sources for drawing attention.

-Technical support specialist
+6. Technical support assistant

 Technical support specialists will deal with solving the tasks connected with equipment and technologies.
-They set up the webinar service, connect the webinar to the payment processing system, adjust equipment, answer technical questions of attendees during the event.
+They set up the webinar service, connect the webinar to the payment processing system, adjust equipment, and answer technical questions of attendees during the event.

 Technical support specialists block attendees that send spam in the text chat.
 In a nutshell, they allow presenters to focus on their presentations.